-- C-M9.
-The NYISO shall establish and maintain a procedure for the development and maintenance of load flow, short circuit, and stability data bases.
-This procedure shall include Market Participant requirements to report to the NYISO and transmission owners verified changes to equipment parameters that affect these data bases.
-The procedure shall address appropriate time requirements for reporting such data base changes.
-(C-R4) - C-M10.
+C-M10.
 Load flow, short-circuit, and stability data bases shall be updated by the NYISO on an annual basis or whenever system changes warrant an update, as specified by NYISO procedures required under Measurement C-M9.
 These data bases shall be made available per NYISO procedures.
+(C-R4)

+C-M11.
+Market Participants and Developers shall:

-(C-R4) - C-M11.
-Transmission Owners and other designated Market Participants shall provide to the NYISO load flow, short-circuit, and stability data in the time frame and format as specified by NYISO procedures required under Measurement C-M9.
-This data will be used to maintain up-to-date data bases required under Measurement C-M10.
-(C-R4) - C-M12.
+- Provide to the NYISO accurate load flow, short circuit and stability data in the time frame and format as specified by NYISO procedures required under C-M9.
+This data will be used to maintain up-to-date data bases required under Measurement C-M10. - 2.
+Respond to NYISO requests for data verification or correction of Suspect Data. - 3.
+Review and check their equipment data (load flow, short circuit and stability data) within data bases provided by the NYISO to ensure accuracy. - C-M12.
 The NYISO shall develop requirements and procedures for the installation of disturbance recording devices and the reporting of data to assist in the analysis of NYCA performance during system disturbances.
 The NYISO shall maintain a database of all NYCA disturbance recording device installations.
 (C-R5) - C-M13.
 Market Participants shall install disturbance monitoring devices and report data in accordance with NYISO requirements and procedures.
-(C-R5)
+(C-R5) - C-M14.
+The NYISO shall establish, maintain and follow procedures to address Responsible Interface Party reporting requirements for submitting performance data for all installed capacity associated with Special